eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/architecture-services-connectivity.md

   {%
     include note.html content="In Ditto 0.1.0-M2 the AMQP-Bridge service was added with the goal to be able to establish connections to
                                 [Eclipse Hono](https://eclipse.org/hono/) as well as other [AMQP 1.0] endpoints.
-                                With Ditto [TODO: release tag] the AMQP-Bridge architecture became more modular and extensible to support additional protocols beside [AMQP 1.0].
+                                With Ditto 0.3.0-M1 the AMQP-Bridge architecture became more modular and extensible to support additional protocols beside [AMQP 1.0].
 Therefore it was renamed to connectivity service."
   %}